matejkriz/svojsikac/README.md

 Almost everything in Next.js is configurable, but the folders structure not yet.
 So the `pages` folder is temporally in `src`, although it should goes inside `browser` folder.
 The `pages` folder will be moved as soon as this PR [#936](https://github.com/zeit/next.js/pull/936/) will be merged in Next.js.

 ## [Storybook](https://github.com/storybooks/react-storybook)
-- `npm run storybook-web` run Storybook for Web
+- `yarn run storybook-web` run Storybook for Web
 - point your browser to [localhost:9001](http://localhost:9001)
-- `npm run storybook-native` run Storybook for native
+- `yarn run storybook-native` run Storybook for native
 - We can show react-native components in browser due to the library [react-native-web](https://github.com/necolas/react-native-web)
 - point your browser to [localhost:9002](http://localhost:9002)